mattmakai/mattmakai.com/source/content/posts/150111-python-websockets.rst

 :category: post
 :date: 2015-01-14

-Before you to node.js to handle WebSockets or any type of full-duplex client-server communication, learn some of the options for getting the job done with Python.
-I'll lay out some of the resources here that I found most helpful for getting started coding Python web applications that use WebSockets.
-It's not necessary to have seen the talk but this page goes along with the
+Before you learn node.js to handle WebSockets or any type of full-duplex client-server communication, check out some Python options first.
+In this post I'll lay out some of the resources that I found most helpful for getting started coding Python web applications that use WebSockets.

-`San Francisco Python January 2015 meetup <www.meetup.com/sfpython/events/219577721/>`_.
+It's not necessary to have seen the talk but this page goes along with the `San Francisco Python January 2015 meetup <www.meetup.com/sfpython/events/219577721/>`_ event.

 Before diving in make sure you check out the
 `WebSockets page on Full Stack Python <http://www.fullstackpython.com/websockets.html>`_.